 There are limits on how much of your payment can be garnished.

-- If you are in arrears on federal income taxes, in most cases the Internal Revenue Service can take no more than 15 percent of your monthly Social Security benefit.
+Federal income taxes: If you are in arrears, in most cases the Internal Revenue Service can take no more than 15 percent of your monthly Social Security benefit.

-- The garnishment rate for defaulted student loans is also 15 percent but, unlike with taxes, garnishment can’t leave you with less than $750 in benefits a month.
+Student loans: The garnishment rate for defaulted student loans is also 15 percent.
+However, unlike with taxes, garnishment can’t leave you with less than $750 in benefits a month.

 Social Security benefits are protected when it comes to private debt like medical costs, car loans and credit card bills.
 Creditors in such cases can get a court order to garnish money from your work paychecks or bank accounts, but federal law prevents them from touching Social Security benefits.

 - If you believe your benefits are being garnished in error, Social Security can’t help you.
 You’ll have to take it up with the government body that says you owe the money — for example, the IRS, or the state court overseeing your child support.

 - Garnishment protection is stronger for Supplemental Security Income (SSI).
 Payments under this Social Security–administered program cannot be garnished for private debt or for any of the reasons noted above.

 Published October 10, 2018